-- 1. Warnings teacher explains to student what she has done and why her action is unacceptable (teacher may also write a note in planner) - 2.
-Referrals teacher or Head of Department records referrals in SIMS - 3.
-Detentions teacher (usually the form tutor) recommends student for detention.
-This is approved by the appropriate Key Stage Co-ordinator or member of SLT.
+1. Warnings - teacher explains to student what she has done and why her action is unacceptable (teacher may also write a note in planner)

+2. Referrals - teacher or Head of Department records referrals in SIMS

+3. Detentions - teacher (usually the form tutor) recommends student for detention.
+This is approved by the appropriate Head of Year or member of SLT.
 Parents are informed.
 Detention recorded in SIMS.
 Students register for detention at the main school office (Thursdays 3.30-4.30pm).
-Rota in place for staff taking detention duty. - 4.
-Headteacher issued by Deputy Head via a letter to parent(s).
+Rota in place for staff taking detention duty.

+4. Headteacher issued by Deputy Head via a letter to parent(s).
 Detention taken by Detentions- Headteacher.
 (Fridays 3.30-4.30pm)